adapter-hub/adapters/docs/contributing/adding_adapters_to_a_model.md

 ## Testing

-❓ In addition to the general HuggingFace model tests, there are adapter-specific test cases.
+❓ In addition to the general Hugging Face model tests, there are adapter-specific test cases.
 All tests are executed from the `tests_adapters` folder.

 **📝 Steps**

 - Add a new `test_<model_type>.py` module in `tests_adapters`.
 This module typically holds three test classes:
-    - `<model_type>AdapterModelTest` derives directly from HuggingFace's existing model test class `<model_type>ModelTest` and adds `<model_type>AdapterModel` as class to test.
+    - `<model_type>AdapterModelTest` derives directly from Hugging Face's existing model test class `<model_type>ModelTest` and adds `<model_type>AdapterModel` as class to test.
     - `<model_type>AdapterModelTest` derives from a collection of test mixins that hold various adapter tests (depending on the implementation).
     - (optionally) `<model_type>ClassConversionTest` runs tests for correct class conversion if conversion of prediction heads is implemented.
 - Append `<model_type>` to the list in `utils/check_adapters.py`.